-Photography is an art and a skill that can be enjoyed and refined, even in the comfort of home.
+Photography is an art and a skill that can be enjoyed and honed, even in the comfort of home.
 You can design your practice schedule and content to fit your lifestyle.
-Ensuring that you maintain a practice ritual will have you coming out of your home better than before.
-Here are five ways you can capture safe at home.
+Ensuring that you maintain a practice ritual will have you leaving your home confident in the work you are about to create.
+Here are five ways you can practice photography at home.

-Sometimes we’ll find inspiration as close as our front porch.
-Even if you don’t live in the suburbs, near a park, or even by a farm, you’ll find that nature always has a way of showing up.
+Sometimes we’ll find inspiration as close as our front porches.
+Even if you don’t live in the suburbs, near a park, or even by a farm, you’ll find that nature always has a way of showing up and stirring creative ingenuity.

 Telling home stories

-Photography records as well as creates.
+Photography creates and also records.
 This can be done in many fashions and styles.
 Get your camera and document your day if you live alone or follow your families around the house during the day capturing what they do.
-Remember to think beyond just capturing actions but also moments of interest, moments that reflect expression and moments that capture
+Remember to think beyond just capturing actions but also moments of interest, moments that reflect expression and moments that illustrate who the person is.

 Conquering the self-portrait

-Speaking of recording your day if you live alone, if you do live that single life, try your hand at capturing the daunting self-portrait.
+Speaking of recording your day, if you live alone, try your hand at the daunting self-portrait.
 For many photographers, it feels weird to be put in front of the camera (at least it does for me) and for some artists in general it can be uncomfortable being the main subject.
-However, there are various stand-out artists, such as Brooke Shaden, who have excelled at self-portraiture, making it the center of their work.
+However, there are some photo artists, such as Brooke Shaden, who have excelled at self-portraiture, and make it the center of their work.
 It will give you not only a challenge but also create an interesting process of self-learning.

 Be the foodie